-As at 31 December 2022, the Group had 79 employees (2021: 90 employees).
-The total staff costs (including remuneration of Directors) amounted to approximately RMB12.6 million and RMB13.7 million for FY2021 and FY2022 respectively.
+As at 31 December 2023, the Group has 54 employees (2022: 79 employees) .
+The total staff costs(including remuneration of Directors) amounted to approximately RMB13.7 million and RMB11.1 million for FY2022 and FY2023 respectively.
 Employees are remunerated based on their qualifications, position and performance.
 The remuneration offered to employees generally includes salaries, allowances, defined contribution retirement plans and discretionary bonus.
 Various kinds of trainings were provided to the employees.